Search results for “Transactions”: 106 items

 How do I obtain my annual trading report from Exness?

-You can easily access your Exness Annual Trading Report via MT4/MT5.
-Please note that while you can view your trading history and annual profit and loss in the MT4/MT5 mobile app, you cannot download the report.
+You can easily obtain your Exness Annual Trading Report via MT4/MT5.
+Please note that while you can view your trading history and annual profit and loss in the MT4/MT5 mobile apps, you cannot download the report.
 Please use the desktop versions of MT4/MT5 to download or print your Annual Trading Report.

 15.11.2023